ghc-proposals/ghc-proposals/proposals/0000-bytearray-literals.rst

 There are three phases for implementation:

 1. Add ``ByteArray#`` literals to GHC Core.
 Support them with built-in quasiquoters.
-Andrew Thaddeus Martin will implement this.
+An eager student may implement this.
 2. Allow casing on values of type ``ByteArray#`` with ``ByteArray#`` literals.
    Desugar this to nearly-perfect hashing in cmm.
-Andrew Thaddeus Martin will implement this.
+An eager student may implement this.
 3. Allow ``ByteArray#`` literals to appear in all other expected places.
    Float them all to the top level.
-It is not known who will implement this.
+Constant fold ``sizeofByteArray#``, ``isByteArrayPinned#``, and ``indexWord8Array#`` when their argument byte array is a literal.
+An eager student may implement this.

 Phase 1 and 2 can be merged without phase 3 being completed.
 There is plenty of value in being able to case on values of type ``ByteArray#``